Arlington Ridge, Virginia: Fort Scott

 Built by the Union Army in May 1861, Fort Scott was built as a detached lunette to guard the south flank of the defenses of Washington.
 It was named for General Winfield Scott, then General-in-Chief of the Army.
 One of many forts build to safeguard the capital, it was subsequently relegated to an interior position by the construction of the defenses of Alexandria about 1/4 miles to the west.
 The fort had a perimeter of 313 yards and emplacements for 8 guns.

 The fort is designated as an Historic District.

 Revolutionary War

 Separating the Arlington Ridge community from the Army Navy Country Club lies Army Navy Drive, formerly known as Old Georgetown Road.

-In September 1781, American troops under the command of General George Washington and French troops under General Rochambeau marched southward from New Jersey over this section of Old Georgetown Road en route to Yorktown, Virginia, where they defeated the British in the decisive battle of the American Revolution.
+In September 1781, Continental Army troops under the command of George Washington and French troops under General Rochambeau marched southward from New Jersey over this section of Old Georgetown Road en route to Yorktown, Virginia, where they defeated the British in the decisive Siege of Yorktown during the American Revolutionary War.

 Civil War

-Facts

 Arlington Ridge boasts several unique distinctions in the history of the Civil War: